 Explain the various challenges to Roosevelt from both the popular demagogues and the conservatives.
 Show how he skillfully “stole the thunder” from the former and used the latter as political whipping boys.

-REFERENCES: Alan Brinkley, Voices of Protest: Huey Long, Father Coughlin, and the Great Depression (1982); Richard Polenberg, The Era of Franklin D. Roosevelt: 1933–1945 A Brief History with Documents (2000).
+REFERENCES: Alan Brinkley, Voices of Protest: Huey Long, Father Coughlin, and the Great Depression (1982); Richard Polenberg, The Era of Franklin D. Roosevelt: 1933–1945: A Brief History with Documents (2000).

 Consider the experience of women in the depression and in the making of the New Deal.
 Look at ordinary women in urban and rural areas, as well as more prominent reformers and government figures.